MarkAD88/aoc2025/README.md

 Part 2 I know what I want to do - order the red tiles as vertices in a polygon so I can use a standard containing algorithm but I cannot get the order of the tiles right.
 ARGH!

+Part 2 Update:
+I came up with a brute force approach to Part 2 and it worked perfectly on the sample data but when I tried it on the full input it just blew up with an OOM.
+BUT the upside is it laid the groundwork for determining per Y valid ranges for X which is what I finally used to solve the thing.
+It's relatively fast too.